-Twenty thousand years ago the glaciers formed the five Great Lakes we all know and love.
+Twenty thousand years ago, the glaciers formed the five Great Lakes we all know and love.
 But another “great lake” was also created — White Lake.

-When the lumber era began in the mid 1800′s, the White Lake area enjoyed tremendous growth.
+When the lumber era began in the mid-1800s, the White Lake area enjoyed tremendous growth.
 In fact, at one time, there were thirteen mills operating along the shoreline.
 Boats piled high with lumber from the area were shipped all along the coast to build other Lake Michigan communities.

-It was at this time that the towns of Montague and Whitehall grew rapidly and reached population numbers similar to today.
-By the end of the nineteenth century, the vast tracks of white pine were gone and White Lakers looked to the coming industrial era and fruit farming to survive.
+It was at this time that the towns of Montague and Whitehall grew rapidly, ultimately reaching populations similar to today.
+But by the end of the nineteenth century, the vast tracks of white pine were gone, and White Lakers looked to the coming industrial era and fruit farming to survive.

-With the addition of service-oriented businesses serving the White Lake area and the surrounding townships and counties, there is a balance of employers that is the envy of larger communities.
+With the addition of service-oriented businesses serving the White Lake area as well as the surrounding townships and counties, today, White Lake enjoys a balance of employers that is the envy of larger communities.
 Retail areas offer White Lakers a wide variety of products and services and enjoy moderate growth each year.

-The White Lake area enjoys a reputation as a relaxing vacation destination.
+More than ever, the White Lake area enjoys the reputation of being a relaxing vacation destination.
 Montague and Whitehall and the surrounding townships are experiencing planned and reasonable growth.
 Increasing cooperation among governmental agencies and the business community creates a region that is “Proud of the past and confident of the future.”